mlmaster1995/twitter-with-kafka-stream/README.md

 #### Pipeline Use:
 **NOTE**: to compile and generate jars of pipeline component, go to the app folder run ```mvn clean install``` for the compile and jar generation.

-I. Set up the pipeline properties in the file ```tweet-message-trending-pipeline.properties``` and this file includes all props needed by the pipeline such as kafka topics, twitter developer API credentials...
+* Set up the pipeline properties in the file ```tweet-message-trending-pipeline.properties``` and this file includes all props needed by the pipeline such as kafka topics, twitter developer API credentials...

-II.
-Run the bash script ```start-tweet-to-kafka-producer.sh``` to start tweet streaming into the kafka producer, and the producer console will show the message published status asynchronously.
+* Run the bash script ```start-tweet-to-kafka-producer.sh``` to start tweet streaming into the kafka producer, and the producer console will show the message published status asynchronously.
    This process writes data into two producers.
 If the kafka connect is configured properly, the avro files will be automatically saved in HDFS within the path as ```/topics/streamToHdfs/...```.
    The kafka connect is tested in the VM with the standalone config, and the config sample files & drivers are explained in ```simpleKafkaConnectConfig``` folder.

-III.
-Run the bash script ```kafka-stream-processing.sh``` to start the kafka streaming process.
+* Run the bash script ```kafka-stream-processing.sh``` to start the kafka streaming process.

-IV.
-Run the bash script ```kafka-stream-to-cassandra.sh``` to write the processed stream into Cassandra database.
+* Run the bash script ```kafka-stream-to-cassandra.sh``` to write the processed stream into Cassandra database.
 The consumer console will show the processed messages but it's a minor different from the data saved in Cassandra.

 ### Project Content